Binary Spatial Random Field Reconstruction from Non-Gaussian Inhomogeneous Time-series Observations: Experiments with Synthetic Data

 In the second experiment, we perform a sensitivity analysis on the two LRT algorithms by varying the number of observations as well as the noise variance.
 We aim to differentiate between the same hypotheses defined in \eqref{Synthetic:hypothese C0} and \eqref{Synthetic:hypothese C1}.
-Except for the number of observations and the noise variance, all other parameters in the two LRTs are set up as in the Subsection~\ref{Section:synthetic overall}.
-In Figure~(\ref{fig:M}), we fix $\sigma_{\TI}=0.1$ and study the effect of the number of integral observations on the Receiver Operating Characteristic (ROC) curves of NLRT by evaluating the Area Under Curve (AUC).
-We note that AUC reaches its peak when $K=64$, indicating that the performance of NLRT first improves then deteriorates when $K$ varies from $10$ to $130$.
-This result arises because the length of time intervals where the integrals are taken is reduced when the number of integral observations increases.
-Consequently, the power of the signal wanes, which leads to less accurate integral observations.
-In contrast, when the noise variance is much smaller, e.g., $\sigma_{\TI}=0.01$, we observe that the AUC does not decrease as the number of integral observations increases.
-However, such phenomenon is not observed for WGPLRT since the distributions of point observations do not change when the number of point observations increases.
-Figure~(\ref{fig:ROCatM}) compares the ROC curves between WGPLRT for the P-sensors and NLRT for the I-sensors when the number of observations are $M=K=64$, at which the performance of NLRT is the best.
-The figure suggests that when the FPR is smaller than approximately $0.1$, WGPLRT performs better than NLRT.
-While if the FPR exceeds approximately $0.1$, both algorithms have comparable performance.
-This fact offers a reference for practitioners to choose the type of sensors for deployment that minimizes the total deployment costs while keeping a reasonable performance of the model.
-Finally, we study the effect of the noise variance on both WGPLRT and NLRT in Figure~(\ref{fig:AUCSN}) when the number of observations is again set to be $M=K=64$.
-Unsurprisingly, the AUC of both WGPLRT and NLRT increase as the noise variance decreases.
+Except for the number of observations $M$, $K$ and the noise variances $\sigma_{\TP}^2$, $\sigma_{\TI}^2$, all other parameters in the two LRTs are set up as in Subsection~\ref{Section:synthetic overall}.
+Figure~(\ref{fig:M}) examines the impact of the number of observations on the Receiver Operating Characteristic (ROC) curves of WGPLRT and NLRT.
+We evaluate the performance using the Area Under Curve (AUC) metric under two different noise standard deviation values: $\sigma_\TP = \sigma_\TI = 0.1$ and $\sigma_\TP = \sigma_\TI = 0.01$.
+Notably, the AUC of WGPLRT and NLRT increases as the number of observations increases.
+In addition, we study the effect of the noise variance on both WGPLRT and NLRT in Figure~(\ref{fig:AUCSN}) when the number of observations is again set to be $M=K=50$.
+Unsurprisingly, the AUC of both WGPLRT and NLRT increases as the noise variance decreases.